alex-ong/NESTrisSharpener/README.md

 # stat_palette_white, stat_palette, fixed_palette
 Enabling stat_palette_white means white blocks with coloured borders get their color from the statistics bar on the left.
-This results in uniform looking white blocks. stat_palette is the same thing, but for fully coloured blocks.
+This results in uniform looking white blocks.

+stat_palette is the same thing, but for fully coloured blocks.

+fixed_palette uses a pre-defined palette to compare against.

+Look at palette options (bottom of this page) for more details.

 | Name                 | default value    |
 | -------------        |---------------   |